triton-inference-server/hugectr_backend/samples/dcn/README.md

 - If building HugeCTR Backend from Scratch, please specify "--backend-directory" argument value as the absolute path that installs the HugeCTR backend.
 - If the key value type of the embedding table is I64, please add "--backend-config=hugectr,supportlonglong=true".

-You can pull the `Merlin-Training` container by running the following command:
+You can pull the `Merlin-Inference` container by running the following command:

 ```shell.
 docker run --gpus=1 --rm  -p 8005:8000 -p 8004:8001 -p 8003:8002 \